“Would you be my friend?”

 Personally, I am always looking for a good opener.
 “I love those shoes, where are they from?”
 Then I dive into more conversation maybe talking about the shoes I am wearing with a joke thrown in.

 The important part of this is to put yourself out there and make the first move.
 Your nervousness is not exclusive to you.
 Everyone wants people in their lives that they can connect with, you’re just getting ahead of them.

 Don’t start off with a British accent to make yourself more interesting.
 Genuine friendship requires vulnerability.
 But you don’t have to spill the last 15 years of hurt, happiness and the in-betweens.

 Think about what you’re comfortable sharing with others.
 Chances are, that vulnerability will be reciprocated and will begin to build a solid relationship.

 Yes, having hilarious banter will draw them in but a friendship means a two-way relationship.
 Ask questions about the person.
 Here’s a few suggestions, but you know what you want to hear about so feel free to just do your own thing:

 OK, this one seems obvious but if you love tacos and there’s a club just for lovers of tacos it feels like you are set up for success – and a full stomach as a bonus.

-If you’re in school, there’s a club for literally everything just look through your college’s website and if you’re in a new location, look up the city’s website and see what they’re advertising or look at the local paper for opportunities to meet people and pick up a new hobby.
+If you’re in school, there’s a club for practically everything — just look through your college’s website!
+If you’re in a new location, look up the city’s website and see what they’re advertising or look at the local paper for opportunities to meet people and pick up a new hobby.

 Wherever you are in life, you’re making a connection with a new person.
 You have the opportunity to open up your heart, set aside judgement and care for another person.
 Friendship is a gift.
 You can choose to be gracious, mercy filled and loving or to be harsh, abrupt and closed off.